Knock Bridge is now reopened to vehicles

-The remaining stages of the programme of work are as follows:
+The remaining stages of the programme of work which shall be carried out whilst the bridge is open are as follows:

 Reduced Weight Restriction Prior to Strengthening Works